Child care: United States

 As of 2001, more than half of the children in the United States attend childcare facilities.
 This number has increased as the number of working parents has increased.
 The increase in the number of children that are required to have some childcare service has brought childcare facilities into increasing demand.

+In March 2025, 13 percent of U.S. private-industry workers had access to employer-provided child care benefits.
+Access varied by establishment size: 8 percent among workers at establishments with fewer than 100 workers, 10 percent at those with 100 to 499 workers, and 30 percent at those with at least 500 workers.

 State legislation may regulate the number and ages of children allowed before the home is considered an official daycare program and subject to more stringent safety regulations.
 Each state has different regulations for teacher requirements.
 In some states, teachers must have an associate's degree in child development.
 States with quality standards built into their licensing programs may have higher requirements for support staff, such as teacher assistants.
 In Head Start programs, by 2012, all lead teachers must have a bachelor's degree in Early Childhood Education.
 States vary in the standards set for daycare providers, such as teacher-to-child ratios.

 If the provider chooses to go through the process, family childcare can also receive national accreditation from the National Association of Family Childcare.
 National accreditation is only awarded to those programs that demonstrate the quality standards set forth by the NAFCC.